onflow/docs/docs/networks/node-ops/node-operation/protocol-state-bootstrap.md

 Dynamic Startup is designed for nodes which are newly joining the network and need to [bootstrap from within a specific epoch phase](./node-bootstrap#timing), but can be used for other use-cases.

 <Callout type="info">
-   If your node already has a bootstrapped database, or has a Root Snapshot file in the `$BOOTSTRAPDIR` folder, these will take precedence and Dynamic Startup flags will be ignored.
+   If your node already has a bootstrapped database, Dynamic Startup flags will be ignored.
+If both a Root Snapshot and Dynamic Startup flags are present, the node will not startup.
 </Callout>

 When using Dynamic Startup, we specify: